artkpv/safe_mnist_classifier/README.md

-# safe_mnist_classifier
+# ML Safety Course.
+Final project: MNIST Classifier

-ML Safety final project: MNIST classifier
+This is our final project for ML Safety Course (course.mlsafety.org) which we took at Summer 2022.
+This includes a report about what was done and Jupyter Notebook.